Updated: May 12, 2026

 Regarding citizenship eligibility for children born to Portuguese parents, you can generally apply for Portuguese citizenship by descent if you have parents or grandparents who hold Portuguese citizenship.

 The approved amendments extend the residency period for Portuguese citizenship for foreign nationals.
-For all applicants via naturalization, the requirement for legal residency is set to increase from the current five years to ten years.
-For EU citizens and CPLP nationals, this would change from five to seven years.
+For all applicants via naturalization, the requirement for legal residency is set to increase from 5 years to 10 years.
+For EU citizens and CPLP nationals, this would change from 5 to 7 years.

 A Portuguese passport is primarily issued to Portuguese citizens.
 Citizenship can be acquired through birth, descent (having Portuguese parents or grandparents), marriage to a Portuguese citizen, or naturalization after holding a valid Portugal residency visa.